 We understand the challenge, hard work, and joy of serving ELs.
 Our staff, comprised of experienced English for Speakers of Other Languages (ESOL) educators, administrators, and researchers, is uniquely qualified to support your district’s EL needs.
 See our services catalog for more information.

 ELs are the fastest growing segment of the K-12 population.
-This book provides a single resource to help your ELs meet the same challenging content standards as their English-proficient peers.
-Dip into this toolbox of strategies, examples, templates, and activities from EL authorities Diane Staehr Fenner and Sydney Snyder.
+Our book provides a single resource to help your ELs meet the same challenging content standards as their English-proficient peers.
+Dip into a toolbox of strategies, examples, templates, and activities from EL authorities Diane Staehr Fenner and Sydney Snyder.